TheIchigoSimp/HackNova_Hackathon/README.md

 ## Features

 * 🌟  **Dynamic Learning Paths** : Watch your topic transform into a structured, interactive journey with React Flow.
-* 📚  **Resource Integration** : Get the best learning materials powered by Gemini's AI API.
+* 📚  **Resource Integration** : Get the best learning materials powered by Google Gemini AI.
 * 🖱️  **User-Friendly Interface** : Effortlessly enter topics and navigate your visual path.
 * ✏️  **Customizable Paths** : Tweak nodes and connections to make the path truly yours.
 * 📱  **Responsive Design** : Learn on the go, whether on desktop or mobile.